Electroholmes/Hobby-Reading/README.md

 <b>Credits for downloading the books is:-</b> https://www.pdfdrive.com/

-<b>Whole and sole respect is given to the original respective authors of all the books been posted here.</b>
+<b>Whole and soul respect is given to the original respective authors of all the books been posted here.</b>